-GED Testing Service -- Students are pre-tested using the Test of Adult Basic Education, in an effort to determine specific areas which will require review and work prior to beginning the curriculum.
-Upon satisfactory completion of the GED the student is awarded a New Mexico high school diploma.
-Testing is provided monthly in Tucumcari.
+High School Equivalency (HSE) Testing Service --Students are pre-tested using the Test of Adult Basic Education, in an effort to determine specific areas which will require review and work prior to beginning the curriculum.
+Upon satisfactory completion of the nationally recognized Pearson GED test, the student is awarded a New Mexico high school diploma.
+Mesalands Community College is an official Pearson VUE - Test Center.
+Testing is available on demand in Tucumcari.